 As well as supporting in the immediate aftermath, Rotary is able to use our network of clubs across the globe to introduce sustainable, community development projects in the longer term.

 The Rotary in Great Britain and Ireland Disaster Recovery Trust is a registered charity (number 1119688), established in 2007, which collates donations and makes grants to Rotary projects working to rebuild communities.

 Since then the charity has continued its work with the purpose of responding to major disasters at home and abroad in the reconstruction phase following a disaster.

 Typical projects include constructing and equipping school and community centres, rebuilding infrastructure and providing rescue vehicles.

-Over the last three years, the Donations Trust has collated funds for earthquakes in Italy, New Zealand and Nepal, flooding in the UK, Ireland and Pakistan as well as hurricanes in the Caribbean.
+Over the last three years, the Disaster Recovery Trust has collated funds for natural disasters in India, the Caribbean, Australia, the UK & Ireland and Turkey as well as countries effected by Cyclone Idai.

 Rotary clubs are eligible to apply for funding from the Disaster Recovery Trust to create and implement sustainable, community development projects for areas recently affected by disasters.

 For more information on how to apply for funding, please visit the Disaster Recovery Trust page within My Rotary.
 Please note this area is only accessible to Rotary members.